gaurav-kr-pandey/data-structure-and-algorithm/Array/subarray/02 - Longest subarray with sum k(Includes Negative).md

 This is exact same problem as - [[03 - Longest Subarray with 0 Sum (Includes Negative)]]
 ### Intuition:

-You might start thinking using sliding window approach ([[11 - Longest Subarray with given Sum K(Positives)]]) and it works perfectly well for array with only positive numbers but will not work - if array has negative number, let's understand this with an example:
+You might start thinking of using sliding window approach ([[11 - Longest Subarray with given Sum K(Positives)]]) and it works perfectly well for array with only positive numbers but will not work, if array has negative number, let's understand this with an example:
 **Input:** arr[] = [10, 5, 2, 7, 1, -10], k = 15
 **Output:** 6 (0 ---> 5)